togethercomputer/together-cookbook/OpenEnv_GRPO_BlackJack/README.md

 # GRPO BlackJack on Together Instant Cluster

 This recipe shows how to run the full PyTorch stack (OpenEnv + TorchForge + Monarch) on a Together Instant Cluster and train Qwen with GRPO to play BlackJack.
+It is inspired by the OpenEnv example from this [repo](https://github.com/meta-pytorch/OpenEnv/tree/main/examples/grpo_blackjack).

 ## Prerequisites